 - Deliveroo, Uber

-- challenges, employment status, industrial action, legal issues, working time and work-life balance
+- employment status, industrial action, work intensity, working time quality, work-life balance

 - Futuribles (Research institute)